BrownieO/Conlang-notes/Vocabulary/Science/celestial.md

 - Pluto = Plutien

 ## Satellites (Munseon)
 Satellites are smaller bodies that float around planets.
-Our natural satellite is named "Muneon".
+Our natural satellite is named **"Muneon"**.